lavinama/Cruise_ship_data_science/README.md

 **Objective:** Build a regressor that recommends the “crew” size for potential ship buyers.

-This project is covers four main topics:
+This project covers four main topics:
 1. data proprocessing and variable selection
 2. basic regression model
 3. hyper-parameters tuning